Jose Miranda Player Props: Twins vs. Yankees

-On Saturday, Jose Miranda (.238 batting average in his past 10 games, with a double, a walk and three RBI) and the Minnesota Twins face the New York Yankees, whose starting pitcher will be Domingo German.
-First pitch is at 1:05 PM ET.
+Jose Miranda -- 1-for-3 with a double and an RBI in his last game -- will be in action for the Minnesota Twins versus the New York Yankees, with Gerrit Cole on the mound, on April 16 at 1:35 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4) against the Yankees.
+In his previous appearance, he went 1-for-3 with a double and an RBI against the Yankees.

 Jose Miranda Game Info & Props vs. the Yankees